Van Zandt County, TX · Probate Cost

 Probate Overview for Van Zandt County, Texas

-Van Zandt County's population of approximately 56,590 places it in the upper quarter of jurisdictions by population, in the suburban tier where probate volume has grown alongside residential development.
 The Van Zandt County Constitutional County Court in Canton processes a moderate number of estate filings, and cases often move more efficiently here than in the state's busiest courts.
+The typical probate timeline runs 6-12 months.

 Filing Fees and Court Costs in Van Zandt County

-• For Van Zandt County — ranked 61st among Texas counties — court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the creditor notice in a Canton-area newspaper.
+• Court costs in Van Zandt County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Van Zandt County